-- Know and observe all local, state, and federal laws and regulations governing vehicle operation; - Use courtesy, consideration, and common sense to prevent accidents and control situations encountered that cannot be provided for in the law; - Obey posted speed limits.
-Not to exceed a safe and prudent speed for their vehicle when weather, traffic, road conditions, vehicle load or any other prevailing conditions necessitates operating at a lower speed; - Ensure that required emergency equipment and tools are in the vehicle. - Maintain good housekeeping; - Ensure loose items are not kept on the dash or rear window shelf; - Ensure tools, equipment, material and freight are properly secured; - Ensure Gross Vehicle Weight Rating (GVWR) of vehicle is not exceeded; - Ensure headlights or running lights are on while vehicle is moving.
+- Know and observe all local, state, and federal laws and regulations governing vehicle operation; - Use courtesy, consideration, and common sense to prevent accidents and control situations encountered that cannot be provided for in the law; - Obey posted speed limits and the following maximum speed for all Company vehicles regardless of posted speed: - o 75 MPH for vehicles weighing less than 10,000 lbs. - o 65 MPH for vehicles weighing 10,000 lbs or greater. - Not exceed a safe and prudent speed for their vehicle when weather, traffic, road condition, vehicle load or any other prevailing condition necessitates operating at a lower speed. - Ensure that required emergency equipment and tools are in the vehicle. - Maintain good housekeeping; - Ensure loose items are not kept on the dash or rear window shelf; - Ensure tools, equipment, material and freight are properly secured; - Ensure Gross Vehicle Weight Rating (GVWR) of vehicle is not exceeded; - Ensure headlights or running lights are on while vehicle is moving.